oj713/Freecell-Solitaire/README.md

   * interface representing the operation to play a game of Freecell Solitaire.
 * SimpleFreecellController
   * implements freecell controller.
 Represents a game of Freecell as a model, input, and view.

+**Model**
+* FreecellModelCreator
+  * creates a FreecellModel model providing enumeration for different Freecell types.
+* FreecellModel
+  * interface representing operations necessary to model a game of Freecell Solitaire.
+Operations include moving a card, starting the game, and determining if the game is over.
+* FreecellModelState
+  * interface representing operations necessary to know the state of a game of Freecell Solitaire.
+* SimpleFreecellModel
+  * implementation of FreecellModel and FreecellModelState that represents a game of Freecell solitaire where only single card moves are allowed.
+Represents a game of freecell solitaire as lists of each pile type and whether the game has started.
+ * MultiMoveFreecellModel
+  * implementation of FreecellModel and FreecellModelState that represents a game of Freecell Solitaire allowing multi-card moves.
+Extends SimpleFreecellModel.

+**Model.Pile**
+* IPile
+ * interface modeling operations onto a pile of cards in Freecell Solitaire.
+* AbstractPile
+ * Abstracts some of the necessary operations for piles, namely moving cards between piles.
+* FoundationPile
+ * represents a foundation pile.
+Represents a foundation pile as a list of cards.
+Foundation piles hold cards of the same suite in ascending order
+* OpenPile
+ * represents an open pile.
+Represents an open pile as an Optional<ICard> object.
+Open piles can only hold one card at a time.